h15200/notes/system-design.md

 If there are only 2 microservices, it's a sign you should just use a monlithic structure.

+### Proxies

+- Forward (default) proxies sit between the client and server on behalf of the CLIENT.
+It can be used as a cache, add/remove headers.
+It masks the client IP to the server.
+Most notable example is a VPN (Virtual Private Network).

+- Reverse proxy also sits in the SAME place as a forward proxy, in between the client and server but on behalf of the SERVER.
+It can log, cache, load balance or do anything as an additional step before the original client request reaches the server.

+ex- Nginx

 ### Load balancers

 - helps scale horizontally by distributing requests to multiple servers